tej3000/Twitter_Scraping/README.md

 # Twitter_Scraping

-This " #Twitter_Scraping " consists of a python file which was created to do Twitter data scraping (Web Scraping) web application.
+This " #Twitter_Scraping " repository consists of a python file which was created to do Twitter data scraping (Web Scraping) web application.

 For doing this we used a extensive modules which are listed below: